 During our trip, we stayed at The Hyatt Place Milwaukee Downtown.
 It’s very contemporary, and our room was bright, clean and comfortable.
-As a basketball fan, I found the subtle hoop themes in the lobby to be especially cool.
+As a basketball fan, the subtle hoop themes in the lobby is especially cool.

 Giannis the Greek Freak, larger than life!

 Marquette University is also located near downtown.
 Pockets of neighbourhoods have a youthful buzz about them, if that makes sense.
 Harley Davidson’s headquarters are in Milwaukee (there is even a Harley Davidson Museum, in town).
 Coincidentally or not, I did notice all kinds of different folks cruising along on Harleys.
 Alternatively, it appeared that the electric scooter trend has taken the town by storm.
 Lots of people were zipping around on them.
 In terms of things to do in Milwaukee with kids, it is probably safer to walk, when sightseeing.

 Travelling around downtown Milwaukee wasn’t too bad, in terms of accessibility.
 Lots of stuff was withing walking distance, or a short drive (or scooter ride) away.
 Even getting over to Miller Park can be simplified.
 Several of the restaurants in the Deer District offered a shuttle bus service to games.
 If you go and pre-drink, you can take the bus to the game, and it will pick you up afterwards (for the price of a tip to the driver).
 We took advantage of this service at The Mecca Sports Bar And Grill.
 The best part is that the driver acted as a de facto tour guide along the way.
 She gave us the lowdown on some landmarks, as well as the head’s up on which parts of the city to avoid after dark.